oracle-livelabs/database/23cfree/property-graphs/property-graphs.md

 </if>

 ## Task 1 : Define a graph view on these tables
-1. In your SQL Developer window, click on the tab named hol23c_freepdb1, not the CreateKeys.sql tab that you are currently in.
+1. In your SQL Developer window, click on the tab named hol23c_freepdb1 or hol23c, not the CreateKeys.sql tab that you are currently in.

     ![Open hol23c tab](images/sql-hol23-tab.png)
 ​